This Web Page is: King Edward's School (Last revised 1/2/09)

 of my subjects and it was becoming evident that unless something dramatic was

 done I would fail my ‘O’ level.
-Credit for
+Credit

-I had understood them.
-I was always to
+understood them.
+I was always to be

-had their suspicions about him as he used hand-cream after handling chalk!
+their suspicions about him as he used hand-cream after handling chalk!

 After my third year games ceased to